rakshit2508/Netflix-GPT/OneDrive/Desktop/netflix-gpt/README.md

 - Add hardcoded values to constants file
 - Register TMDB API and create an app and get access token
 - Get Data from TMDB "now playing movies" list API
+- custom hook for now playing movies
+- create movie slice
+- update store with movies data
+- Planning for MainContainer and Secondary container
+- Fetch Data for trailer Video
+- Update Store with trailer video Data
+- Embedded the youtube video and make it autoplay and mute
+- tailwind Classes to make it look awesome

 # git commands to commit